jxmorris12/language_tool_python/README.rst

 From the command line::

-    $ echo 'A sentence with a error in the Hitchhiker’s Guide tot he Galaxy' \
-        > foo.txt
-    $ ./language-check foo.txt
+    $ ./language-check example.txt
     foo.txt:1:17: Use 'an' instead of 'a' if the following word starts with a vowel sound, e.g. 'an article', 'an hour'; suggestions: an foo.txt:1:51: Did you mean 'to the'?; suggestions: to the

-From Python:
+From the interpreter

 >>> import language_check
 >>> lang_check = language_check.LanguageTool("en-US")